adamfairhead/adamfairhead.github.io/_posts/2016-06-22-why-do-business.md

 ---
 What business are you in?

-A business exists to do one of two things.
+A business exists for one of two reasons.

 One reason, is to get rich and fat.

 The other reason, is to make the world better.

-These two options are true for employees, as well as business owners.
+These options are true for employees, as well as business owners.
 And you can only choose one.

 The wealthy know which one to choose.